 Throughout much of our country’s history, the LGBTQIA+ community has been forced to diligently fight to be afforded the same securities heterosexual couples are guaranteed.
 And sadly, without proper LGBTQIA+ Estate Planning, that fight can continue even after death.
 While some progress has been made in recent years, the simple fact is this: same-sex couples must continue to be conscientious and thoughtful when it comes to their Estate Planning efforts.

 Even with simple estates, Estate Planning can be confusing and convoluted.
 Add in the additional unknowns, legal complexities and battles that members of the LGBTQIA+ community face in today’s world, Estate Planning can seem even more daunting.

 But Trust & Will is here to help with our Estate Planning for LGBTQIA+ Couples guide.
 It’s designed to cover the added intricacies you may find you’re facing as you set up your estate to honor your legacy and loved ones.

-We’ll cover the top 7 tips you need to know while you’re creating LGBT Wills, Trusts and other components of an Estate Plan.
+We’ll cover the top 7 tips you need to know while you’re creating LGBTQIA+ Wills, Trusts and other components of an Estate Plan.

-Top 7 Estate Planning Tips for LGBTQ+ Couples
+Top 7 Estate Planning Tips for LGBTQIA+ Couples

 Tip 1: Legally naming your partner or spouse is essential